loot/libloot/README.md

 ### API documentation

-The public API has doc comments copied from libloot, and the API documentation can be built and viewed using:
+The API documentation can be built and viewed using:

 ```
 cargo doc --open
 ```

+The C++ wrapper also has more general documentation.